-The Google Analytics conversions metrics Goal Conversions and Ecommerce Transactions are calculated differently than the Conversion Tracking metrics in AdWords.
-If you see data for these metrics in your Analytics account that’s different from your Conversion metrics in your AdWords account, it doesn't necessarily mean that your tracking implementation is wrong; it could simply be a result of the different tracking methods.
+The Analytics Goal Completions and Ecommerce Transactions metrics are calculated differently than the conversion tracking metrics in AdWords.
+If you see data for these metrics in your Analytics account that differs from your conversion metrics in your AdWords account, it doesn't necessarily mean that your tracking implementation is wrong; it could simply be a result of the different tracking methods.

 |Analytics: Goal||Analytics: Transaction||AdWords: Conversion|